-

 The Woman Who Fooled The World

-Gibson, a high school dropout and teenage mother, built a global business in less than 18 months that vaulted her to fame and fortune.
-She had 200,000 followers from Melbourne to Los Angeles to London, international book deals, and a best-selling smartphone app, having fooled both Penguin Books and Apple.
+Gibson, a high school dropout and teenage mother, built a global business in less than eighteen months that vaulted her to fame and fortune.
+She had 200,000 Instagram followers from Melbourne to Los Angeles to London, international book deals, and a best-selling smartphone app, having fooled both Penguin Books and Apple.
 She was a digital-age celebrity, a one-woman cult, a hero of the “wellness” world, and an inspiration to many.

 Written by the two journalists who assiduously uncovered the details of Gibson’s lies, The Woman Who Fooled the World unravels the mystery and motivation behind this deception.
-It follows the public reaction to the scandal, which included headlines in Time magazine and Gibson being named in The Washington Post's list of the year’s top 10 villains.
+It follows the public reaction to the scandal, which included headlines in Time magazine and Gibson being named as a top-ten villain of the year by The Washington Post.

-The Woman Who Fooled the World also explores the lure of alternative cancer treatments, the cottage industry flourishing behind the wellness movement, and the power of social media.
-It documents not only Gibson’s folly, but the devastating impact this con had on hers fans and on people suffering from cancer.
+The Woman Who Fooled the World also explores the lure of alternative cancer treatments, the cottage industry flourishing behind the wellness movement, and the rise of social media.
+It documents not only Gibson’s folly but the devastating impact this con had on hers fans and on people suffering from cancer.

 Money Shot